rhoai-mlops/lab-instructions/docs/6-the-headliner/1-pre-post-processing.md

 2. We need to update the model deployment to use this transformers whenever it receives a request.
 That means a change in the helm-chart template for `InferenceService`.
 You can see the changes [here](https://<GIT_SERVER>/<USER_NAME>/mlops-helmcharts/src/branch/main/charts/model-deployment/music-transformer/templates/inferenceservice.yaml#L49-L63).

+    Actually, before we make any update, let's do a `git pull` on our GitOps repository to pull all the changes have been done automagically by the pipeline.

+    ```bash
+    cd /opt/app-root/src/mlops-gitops
+    git config pull.rebase false
+    git pull
+    ```

-    Let's update GitOps configuration for using this helm chart.
+    Now let's update GitOps configuration for using this helm chart.
 Go to your code-server workbench and open up `mlops-gitops/model-deployments/test/jukebox/config.yaml` and add update `chart_path`:

     ```yaml
     ---